 Visit Orono Land Trust online for more information and a printable map or contact:

-There are 3 trail-heads, each within 1 mile of the center of Orono.
-The most commonly used entrances are the two off of Forest Avenue.
+There are 4 trail-heads, each within 1 mile of the center of Orono.
+The most commonly used entrance is off of Forest Avenue.

 Forest Avenue: From Main Street/US Route 2 in the center of Orono, turn onto Bennoch Road/ME Route 16 and then immediately onto Forest Avenue.
 The trail leaves Forest Avenue on the right approximately 0.75 miles from downtown: park on the side of the road.